How to Cook Perfect Roast Pork

 An important part of cooking any meat is once it is removed from the oven the meat must rest.
 Once cooked, remove from the roasting tin and place onto a serving plate, cover loosely with foil and place in the oven with the door slightly ajar.

 - If the pork needs to be stored before cooking, leave it unwrapped in the fridge on a lower shelf.
-Pork cooks much better when the skin is dry (especially if you want to make crackling) so leaving uncovered helps in this process.
+Pork cooks much better when the skin thoroughly dried and a must if you want crisp crackling, so uncovered is best.

 - At the time of cooking, the pork should be at room temperature, not cold straight from the fridge so remove for several hours and leave covered in a cool, not warm, place.